ldstep/ldstephensnet/content/notes.md

 ---

+July 30, 2025, at 9:34:33 AM

+To simplify my choice of text editors, I have removed iA Writer and MarkEdit from my MacBook.
+I'll use Drafts and BBEdit.

+---

 July 29, 2025, at 12:03:56 PM

 I wish I had kept a record of all the books I’ve read.
 Now that I’m reading again, I can’t recall which books from my favorite authors I’ve read and haven’t read.